harshiempire/my-weather-app/README.md

    - The **Daily Summary** section provides a summarized view of the weather over the past days.
    - Click on any summary card to open a modal with detailed graphs showing temperature metrics.
+   - Getting the Summaries of weather condition using gemini ai

 4. **Customize Settings**